CV SSRN Google Scholar

 Abstract

-Conference Presentations: North American Meeting of Urban Economics Association 2023, Australasian Finance & Banking Conference 2023, SMU Summer Finance Research Camp 2023.
+Conference Presentations: AFA 2025*, North American Meeting of Urban Economics Association 2023, Australasian Finance & Banking Conference 2023, SMU Summer Finance Research Camp 2023.

 Research Grant